bartoffw/instabook/README.md

 5. Wait for the conversion and download process to complete.
 6. Enjoy!

-### Creating an ebook with chapters
+### Creating an Ebook with chapters

-Version *1.2.0* added support for creating ebooks with chapters.
+Version *1.2.0* added support for creating Ebooks with chapters.
 There's now an additional "Add as a chapter" button and a subpage for managing chapters of the Ebook.

 To start using this feature, follow these steps: